 HOW TO CHOOSE WHAT’S BEST FOR YOUR BRAND

-While having a huge pool of people to choose from sounds like fun, it can be difficult to spot the perfect influencer for campaigns from the thousands interested.
-If you’re still a bit unsure where to start (trust us, we’ve been there before as well), keep the following aspects in mind before reaching out:
+Having a huge pool of people to choose from may sound like fun.
+However, it can be tough to spot the perfect influencer from the thousands interested.
+Still unsure where to start?
+It’s okay.
+We’ve been there before.
+Just keep the following aspects in mind before reaching out to influencers:

-- Your goal with the campaign: Would you like to get your product name out there for as many people to see as possible, or would you prefer to advertise your product or service to a smaller audience with a bigger chance of a sales conversion?
-If you’d prefer having your selected target audience learn more about the product rather than having millions of people see, but also possible scroll through it, you’ll enjoy working together with micro-influencers
+- Your goal with the campaign: Would you like to get your product name out there for as many people to see as possible?
+Or advertise your product/service to a smaller audience with a higher chance to convert?
+If you’d prefer to have your target audience learn more about the product.
+Rather than to have millions of people simply scroll right through it.
+Then you’ll enjoy working together with micro-influencers.

-- Your collaboration type: Micro-influencers will more likely participate in interviews, commission-based sales and becoming ambassadors rather than promoting your product, resulting in a long-term partnership
+- Your collaboration type: Micro-influencers will more likely partake in interviews, commission-based sales, and become ambassadors.
+Rather than just promote your product.
+Thus, resulting in a long-term partnership.

-- Your budget: Because of their follower numbers, expertise and professional experience in the field, macro-influencers can charge up to 10 times as much as someone with a smaller following.
-If most of your marketing budget is spent on influencer campaigns, working with macro-influencers is a good shout, but for smaller start-ups and lower budgets, micro and mid-tier influencers are the perfect start
+- Your budget: Macro-influencers can charge up to 10 times more than someone with a smaller following.
+If most of your marketing budget is spent on influencer campaigns, working with macro-influencers is a good shout.
+But for smaller start-ups with lower budgets, micro, and mid-tier influencers are the way to go.

-- Authenticity: Another important aspect to consider is in what setting you’d like to see your product in.
-While with macro-influencers the promotion type is obvious straight away, micro-influencers can space out ads, making their social platform look more authentic
+- Authenticity: Another important aspect to consider is the setting you’d like to see your product in.
+With macro-influencers, the promotion type is obvious straight away.
+But micro-influencers can space out ads, making their social platform look more authentic.

 THINGS NOT TO FORGET